Ms. Meyers is a long-time preschool and kindergarten teacher who writes about issues in early childhood education and advocates for play.

 What Are Teacher-Directed Craft Projects?

-Teacher-directed craft projects have largely replaced open-ended art activities in today's classrooms.
-Teachers create a sample and then demonstrate to the class how to duplicate it in a step-by step manner.
+They have largely replaced open-ended art activities at today's preschools.
+Educators create a sample and then demonstrate to the class how to duplicate it in a step-by step manner.
 There's little imagination and initiative involved in the process and everyone's project winds up looking the same.
 While these projects look impressive on bulletin boards, they don't benefit students.
 There's no originality involved and the process is robotic, not creative.

-Teachers need neat and tidy projects for bulletin boards.
-Parents, administrators, and fellow teachers praise these eye-catching displays to the high heavens, oohing and aahing about how magnificent they look.
+- Preschool teachers need neat and tidy projects for bulletin boards.
+Parents praise these eye-catching displays to the high heavens, oohing and aahing about how magnificent they look.

-Teacher-directed craft projects have become a goodwill offering from teachers to parents, leaving children largely out of the equation.
-Teachers do projects for numerous occasions throughout the year: Grandparent's Day, Halloween, Christmas, Valentine's Day, Groundhog's Day, St. Patrick's Day, Easter, Cinco de Mayo, Mother's Day, Father's Day, and so on.
-Parents like it because they have decorations to display in their homes and gifts to present to family members.
+- Teacher-directed craft projects have become a goodwill offering from teachers to parents, leaving children largely out of the equation.
+Educators do projects for numerous occasions throughout the year: Grandparent's Day, Halloween, Christmas, Valentine's Day, Groundhog's Day, St. Patrick's Day, Easter, Cinco de Mayo, Mother's Day, Father's Day, and so on.
+Moms and dads appreciate it because they have decorations to display in their homes and gifts to present to family members.

-Most teachers have no background in arts education and learn on the job.
-They get over-the-top craft ideas on websites such as Pinterest but have no overall philosophy about teaching art and why it matters in a young child's life.
+- Most preschool teachers have no background in arts education and simply learn on the job.
+They get over-the-top craft project ideas from Pinterest but have no overall philosophy on teaching art.

-- Some teachers don't understand that kids need to learn about themselves and their bodies first.
-That's why finger-painting and sculpting with clay are highly suitable.
-Then they move to learning about their families, pets, and homes and drawing pictures of them.
-Next, they expand their world by noticing their neighborhoods, schools, and communities.
-Going on a nature walk and collecting leaves, acorns, and twigs to make a collage is ideal at this time.
-While teaching about famous artists like Rembrandt and Monet is fantastic for older kids, it's largely meaningless for young ones.
-That's because they're in what Piaget called the preoperational stage of cognitive development and are very egocentric
+- Some preschool teachers don't appreciate that kids need to move through developmental stages as they grow as artists.
+First, they need to learn about themselves and their bodies.
+That's when hands-on activities such as finger-painting and sculpting with clay are highly suitable.
+As they get a little older, kids become curious about their families, pets, and homes.
+That's when drawing pictures and painting at the easel let them express their thoughts, feelings, and fears about their ever-expanding world.
+Next, they start noticing their neighborhood and community.
+That's when going on a nature walk and collecting leaves, acorns, and twigs to make a collage is ideal.
+While teaching about famous artists like Rembrandt and Monet is fantastic for elementary school children, it's largely meaningless for preschoolers.
+They're in what Piaget called the preoperational stage of cognitive development and are very egocentric.